docs

 How current is this guide?

-Last reviewed 2026-05-18.
-Tebra pricing reflects published 2026 guides and Pabau's 2026 analysis ($149 to $499 per provider per month); AdvancedMD reflects published 2026 ranges of $169 to $700 per provider per month.
+Last reviewed 2026-06-07.
+Tebra publishes Billing Starter at $99 to $199 per provider per month at tebra.com/pricing/overview.
+AdvancedMD publishes PM + Medical Billing at $429 per provider per month at advancedmd.com/software-pricing.
 Operational data draws on Tebra's Medical Billing Benchmark Report 2025.
 All vendor pricing changes; verify current quotes directly.

 References